24 Ways to Make Money From Fishing (August 2026)

 Services to Offer:

-- Reel cleaning and repair
+- Reel cleaning, lubrication, and repair

-- Rod guide replacement
+- Rod guide replacement and tip repair

-- Custom rod building
+- Custom rod building to client specifications

 Income Potential: $30-$100 per hour